-There are many differing opinions about whether or not it is a good idea for siblings to share a bedroom.
+There are many differing opinions about whether or not it is a good idea for children to share a bedroom.
 Teachers will comment that, when asking a yawning child in their class why they are so tired, the reply is usually related to disturbed sleep because of a sibling keeping them awake.
 On the other hand, many parents will comment that their children thrive in a shared bedroom environment.
-Some families have no choice but to have siblings sharing a bedroom due to a lack of rooms (or unexpected twins or triplets!)
+Some families have no choice but to have children sharing a bedroom due to a lack of rooms (or unexpected twins or triplets!)
 If you’re thinking about whether or not your children need a bedroom of their own, you may wish to know some of the advantages and disadvantages of sharing.

 - It is thought that siblings who share a room may develop an emotional closeness that wouldn’t otherwise happen.
 They are, after all, sharing their personal space, meaning they will have more discussions over the years.